rkristelijn/next-blog/README.md

 1. All posts have required frontmatter (`title`, `date`, `excerpt`)
 2. No syntax errors in your markdown
 3. All dependencies are installed

+**Q: GitHub Actions workflow not running**
+A: Verify that:
+1. You have the correct secrets set in your repository:
+   - `CLOUDFLARE_API_TOKEN` (with Workers:Edit permissions)
+   - `CLOUDFLARE_ACCOUNT_ID`
+2. The workflow file is in `.github/workflows/deploy.yml`
+3. You're pushing to the `main` branch (not `master` or other branches)
+4. GitHub Actions are enabled in your repository settings

+**Q: Cloudflare deployment fails**
+A: Check that:
+1. Your Cloudflare API token has the correct permissions (Workers:Edit, Zone:Read)
+2. Your account ID is correct (found in Cloudflare dashboard sidebar)
+3. The worker name doesn't conflict with existing workers
+4. You have sufficient Cloudflare Workers quota

 **Q: Theme not working**
 A: Clear your browser cache and check that JavaScript is enabled.